Smoothness of the density for solutions to Gaussian rough differential equations: Introduction

 More recently, decisive progress was made on two aspects which obstructed the extension of this earlier work.
 First, the paper \cite{CLL} established sharp tail estimates on the Jacobian of the flow $J_{t\leftarrow0}^{\mathbf{X} }(y_{0})$ driven by a wide class of (rough) Gaussian processes.
 The tail turns out to decay quickly enough to allow to conclude the finiteness of all moments for $J_{t\leftarrow0}^{\mathbf{X}}(y_{0})$.
-Second, \cite{H3} obtained a general, deterministic version of the key Norris lemma (see also \cite{HT} for some recent work in the context of fractional Brownian motion).
-The lemma of Norris first appeared in~\cite{N} and has been interpreted as a quantitative version of the Doob-Meyer decomposition.
+Second, \cite{H3} obtained a general, deterministic version of the key Norris lemma (see also \cite {HT} for some recent work in the context of fractional Brownian motion).
+The lemma of Norris first appeared in~\cite{N} and has been interpreted as a quantitative version of the Doob--Meyer decomposition.
 Roughly speaking, it ensures that there cannot be too many cancellations between martingale and bounded variation parts of the decomposition.
-The work \cite{H3} however shows that the same phenomenon arises in a purely deterministic setting, provided that the one-dimensional projections of the driving process are sufficiently and uniformly rough.
-This intuition is made precise through the notion of the ``modulus of H\"{o}lder roughness''.
+The work~\cite{H3}, however, shows that the same phenomenon arises in a purely deterministic setting, provided that the one-dimensional projections of the driving process are sufficiently and uniformly rough.
+This intuition is made precise through a notion of ``modulus of H\"{o}lder roughness;'' see Definition~\ref{def:rough} below.
 Together with an analysis of the higher order Malliavin derivatives of the flow of (\ref{Int-Eq}), also carried out in \cite{H3}, these two results yield a H\"{o}rmander-type theorem for fractional Brownian motion if $H>1/3$.

-In this paper we aim to realise the broader potential of these developments by generalising the analysis to a wide class of Gaussian processes.
-This class includes fractional Brownian motion with Hurst parameter $H \in({\frac{1}{4}}, {\frac{1}{2}}]$, the Ornstein-Uhlenbeck process, and the Brownian bridge.
-Instead of focusing on particular examples of processes, our approach aims to develop a general set of conditions on $X$ under which Malliavin-H\"{o}rmander theory still works.
+In this paper, we aim to realise the broader potential of these developments by generalising the analysis to a wide class of Gaussian processes.
+This class includes fractional Brownian motion with Hurst parameter $H \in({\frac{1}{4}}, {\frac{1}{2}}]$, the Ornstein--Uhlenbeck process, and the Brownian bridge.
+Instead of focusing on particular examples of processes, our approach aims to develop a general set of conditions on $X$ under which Malliavin--H\"{o}rmander theory still works.

-The probabilistic proof of H\"ormander's theorem is intricate, and hard to summarise in a few lines, see \cite{MallHor} for a relatively short exposition.
+The probabilistic proof of H\"ormander's theorem is intricate, and hard to summarise in a few lines; see \cite{MallHor} for a relatively short exposition.
 However, let us highlight some basic features of the method in order to see where our main contributions lie: